URV-teacher/bmde-linux/README.md

 are in.
 Since in the `compose.yml` we provide the project is mounted into `/input` the final binaries will have that name (`input.nds`, `input.elf` or `input.dldi`).

-If you want binaries to have the name of the folder they are in, you must modify the volume mounting point and the compilation entrypoint.
+If you want binaries to have the name of the folder they are in, you usually must modify the volume mounting point and the compilation entrypoint by adding the name of your project folder.
 ```dockerfile
     volumes:
       - ./:/input/project-name